 Germany does have quite a few very nice lakes.
 Located in the Black Forest, Titisee is one of the cleanest and most beautiful ones.

 Berlin, September 15th, 2020.
-Update: February 12th, 2021 (The Berlin Spectator) — Germany’s Black Forest offers some of the most stunning sights in Germany and even the world.
-It has as many as 85 lakes many of which are crystal clear.
+Update: February 12th, 2021 (The Berlin Spectator) — Germany’s Black Forest offers some of the most stunning sights in Germany and even in the world.
+It has 85 lakes many of which are crystal clear.
 One of those is Titisee, a true beauty located 780 kilometers (485 miles) south-west of Berlin or 301 kilometers (187 miles) south of Frankfurt am Main, close to the French and Swiss borders.

 Of course the Germans would not be Germans if they did not check the water quality every five minutes.
 In Titisee, which is 2 kilometers long and 900 meters wide, the result is always the same, meaning the quality has always been excellent.
 The lake is actually a giant drinking water reservoir.